Manfred Ugalde

-Manfred Alonso Ugalde Arce (born 25 May 2002) is a Costa Rican professional footballer who plays as a forward for Dutch club Twente, on loan from Belgian First Division B side Lommel.
+Manfred Alonso Ugalde Arce (born 25 May 2002) is a Costa Rican professional footballer who plays as a forward for Russian Premier League club Spartak Moscow and the Costa Rica national team.

 Club career

+Saprissa

 Debuting for Saprissa in early 2019, Ugalde scored two goals in a 3–1 victory over Belmopan Bandits in CONCACAF League play on 31 July 2019.
 He scored his first professional hat-trick in a 6–0 victory over Limón on 21 October.
 In November, Ugalde was named as the Best Younger Player of the 2019 CONCACAF League tournament, with four goals in seven matches.

+Lommel

 In July 2020 Ugalde signed a contract with City Football Group and joined Belgian First Division B club Lommel.

+Loan to Twente

 On 25 June 2021, Ugalde joined Eredivisie side Twente on a season-long loan deal.
 On 1 July 2022, the loan was renewed for the 2022–23 season.

+Twente

+On 6 July 2023, Ugalde signed for Twente on a permanent basis for four years.

+Spartak Moscow

+On 29 January 2024, Ugalde moved to Russian Premier League club Spartak Moscow on a four-and-a-half-year contract.
+On 23 November 2024, Ugalde scored 4 goals in a 5–2 victory against Lokomotiv Moscow, taking the top spot in the league goalscorers' race with 12 goals.
+He went into the winter break of the Russian season in December with 15 goals scored.
+He became the league's top scorer of the season with 17 goals.

 International career

 Ugalde made his international senior debut for Costa Rica on 1 February 2020 against the United States, coming on as a substitute for Marco Ureña in a 1–0 defeat.

 In September 2021 after a difficult international window for Costa Rica during the third round of 2022 FIFA World Cup qualification and criticisms of his performance by head coach Luis Fernando Suárez, Ugalde announced he would no longer accept call-ups to Los Ticos as long as Suárez remained coach.